decentsocial/website/blog/2020-10-12-Adding-links-to-tweets-with-react-linkify-using-preact.md

 Searching on NPM I found this useful little package called [`react-linkify`](https://github.com/tasti/react-linkify).

-It does example what I need.
+It does exactly what I need.

 It receive text as an input, and renders it with hyperlinks.
 It "even" shortens them by putting an ellipsis in links.